Yari-Carelli/Hangman/README.md

 - Tutor support from Code Institute for helping me out when I got stuck.

 - [Stackoverflow](https://stackoverflow.com/) for researching a list of things.

+- [GeeksforGeeks](https://www.geeksforgeeks.org/hangman-game-python/) to boost understanding logic.

+- Follow this link if you would like to better understand a common conditional statement in Python: **if __name__ == "__main__"**, which I have used at the end of my code.
+This conditional is used to check whether a python module is being run directly or being imported. (https://www.youtube.com/watch?v=sugvnHA7ElY&list=PLOOi_ijj0anO_Vm7KHHBFkQY1bcxgdQq2&index=8)

 - This tutorial by Kylie Ying was useful to understand the thought process of the program.
 Jump to minute **24:25** for **Hangman**: (https://www.youtube.com/watch?v=8ext9G7xspg&t=1465s)